oauth-wg/oauth-step-up-authn-challenge/README.md

-[Prospective] OAuth 2.0 Step-up Authentication Challenge Protocol draft
+[Prospective draft] OAuth 2.0 Step-up Authentication Challenge Protocol

 `main.md` is the source in markdown format.

 To build the xml2rfc file and transform it into html (you'll need https://github.com/mmarkdown/mmark and https://pypi.org/project/xml2rfc/):